tiannian/auip/README.md

 Interface same as linux's interface.

-Interface have these features:
+Interface have these functions

-- Set IpAddress, CIDR and Gateway.
+- Set IpAddress, CIDR.
-- Bind with a Device.
+- Bind with a Device
-- Open Socket on interface.
+  - Receive packet from device, then send to socket or route.
+  - Send ip packet to device.